 As far as we can tell, each brain center generates impulses at a specific frequency based on the predominant neurotransmitter it secretes.
 In other words, the brain’s internal communication system—its language, is based on frequency…Presumably, when we send in waves of electrical energy at, say, 10 Hz, certain cells in the lower brain stem will respond because they normally fire within that frequency range.

 Additional research upholds the beliefs of mind-body medicine in this sense, stating that brainwaves being in the Alpha state, 8 to 14 Hz, permits a vibration allowing for more serotonin to be created.

-It’s important for us to come to terms with the fact that there is science behind age-old medicinal practices that do not require putting unknown substances in our bodies to alleviate issues like stress, depression, anxiety, and more.
-But even more intriguing is to think something as simple as sound, which we have come to treat as pleasurable entertainment, has not only been used to promote healing and well-being, but has proven to work through research as well.
-If your mental health is of concern, try listening to a binaural beat to generate alpha waves between 8 and 14 Hz to produce more serotonin.
-Another option is to take advantage of music that promotes a relaxed alpha state in the brain such as classical music or singing bowls.
+It’s important for us to recognize that there is legitimate science behind these types of ancient practices.
+They can actually treat things like depression, anxiety, and so much more.
+But even more fascinating is that something as simple as music and sound has not only historically been used for healing but has been proven to work by scientific means.
+If you’re looking to improve your mental health, binaural beats between 8 and 14 Hz can help by actually producing more serotonin.
+You can also use music that promotes relaxed alpha brain waves such as classical music or singing bowls.

 What can Sound Heal?

 Using sound as therapy can provide results for a variety of issues including:

 - Stress and stress-related issues such as PTSD and depression